MichaelKane428/system-integration-assignment-2/README.md

 4. Configure eth1 with dhcp see the interfaces file for a dhcp example:

+// Video tutorial in the references file.
+It helped me with the server setup.
+// There where small changes which had to be created.
 DNS Configuration:
 1. Check /etc/resolv.conf to ensure the correct nameservers are connected.
 If they are not configured use sudo nano /etc/resolvconf/resolv.conf.d/base and place them here to permenantly add them.